 All 19 subjects in the new MCI curriculum will be included in the NEXT exit test syllabus for MBBS.
 But subject-wise marks distribution will be drastically different than what it was in the NEET-PG exam or MCI Screening exam (i.e. FMGE: Foreign Medical Graduate Examination).
 The clinical subjects will carry disproportionately more marks than pre- & para-clinical subjects.

 As per a proposal that was discussed in a meeting dated 15 Feb 2020 with the Board of Governors (NMC: National Medical Commission), the following could be the NEXT-1 question paper pattern:

 |DAY OF EXAM||MAJOR SUBJECTS||ALLIED SUBJECTS||NO. OF MCQS||MINOR SUBJECTS||NO. OF MCQS||TOTAL MCQS|

 |3||Obstetrics & Gynecology||Radiology||120||Opthalmology||60||180|

-Above is a proposal which was discussed.
-The official announcement about NEXT question paper pattern is yet to come from NMC (National Medical Commission), NBE (National Board of Examination) or NTA (National Testing Agency)
+Above is a proposal that was discussed.
+The official announcement about the NEXT question paper pattern is yet to come from NMC (National Medical Commission), NBE (National Board of Examination) or NTA (National Testing Agency)